Phuker/multi-tldr/Readme.md

 A: In fact, you can use the offical assets if you want, download the assets and extract it somewhere, but this program don't support update it using `tldr --update`.

-Use a `git` repo, you can:
+By using `git`, we can:

+- make this program simple but powerful, and easy to understand and control.
 - do the version control, yeah, use `git`.
-- better for customization, just edit the pages and add new pages, they belongs to you.
-You can even maintain your own 'tldr'.
-If use the official assets, you'll always get the latest pages.
+- easily maintain private repos.

 ## Contributing